 An Individual Development Plan (IDP) is a tool to help develop long-term career goals.
 At least annually (before or in conjunction with Spring Evaluations each year), each student should develop a draft IDP or update it, and meet with their mentor(s) to get feedback.
-See here for the IDP form and further information.
+See myidp.sciencecareers.org for the online IDP form and further information.
+Also see this UCSD-wide site about the IDP, but don't use the older form there.

 The IDP form should be reviewed by